Empowering women, open to all, strengthening our department.

-The Department of Anesthesiology at WashU Medicine recognizes the incredible value, and the unique and powerful perspective that women bring to our organization.
+The Department of Anesthesiology recognizes the incredible value, and the unique and powerful perspective that women bring to our organization.
 We are committed to championing their personal and professional development, prioritizing their well-being and work-life balance, and fostering a culture of empowerment.

 Upcoming Events